 To visit this area you can book a tour of Valencia with Albufera included.

 You can taste a paella with views of the lake in one of the typical restaurantes.
-Boat rides around this area are offered when weather allows.
+Boat rides are available in this area too.
 The day I visited in April 2019 it was not such good weather : (

 What is Socarrat ?

-Socarrat is the crispy rice left on the paella pan at the end.
-This is the mark of a well made Paella.
+Socarrat is crisped up rice left on the pan at the end.
+And the mark of a well made Paella.
 It doesnt always happen.

 In the photo below you can see the centre of the pan the crispy toasted grains of rice stuck to the pan.
-This is what´s called Socarrat.
+Thats the Socarrat.

 The rice used in Spain to make paellas is usually Arroz Bomba.
 If you can´t get that best to select medium grain rice to make it.

-The saucepan which a Spanish Paella is made in is actually called the Paella.
-Rather than paellera, which is the person who is cooking it.
+The saucepan where paella is made is called a Paella.
+Rather than paellera, which refers to the person cooking it.

 Usually 22 cm across or more.
 The pan is never any taller than 5-10cm.
-The pan never has a lid, Paella is always cooked uncovered.
+The pan never has a lid.

 Rice with Things

 If you remember the controversy caused in 2016 by UK Chef Jamie Oliver.
-Chorizo being added to Paella caused an outcry from gastronomic critics and Spanish chefs.
-Calling for Rice with Things to be used for any dish that wasnt an authentic Paella.
+He added Chorizo to his Paella.
+This caused an outcry from gastronomic critics and Spanish chefs.
+Calling for Rice with Things to be used for any dish that did not follow the Valencian Paella recipe.

 Other Spanish Rice Dishes